 \section{Neutrino upscattering - Transition Dipole}

-We begin by considering a production mechanism involving the upscattering of solar neutrinos transiting through the Sun, e.g.\ $\nu A \rightarrow {\rm LLP} A$ with a $A$ a nucleus such as hydrogen or helium (see e.g.\ \cite{Plestid:2020ssy,Plestid:2020vqf,Gustafson:2022rsz} for results on neutrino upscattering in the Earth).
+We begin by considering a production mechanism involving the upscattering of solar neutrinos transiting through the Sun, e.g.\ $\nu A \rightarrow {\rm LLP} A$ with $A$ being a nucleus such as hydrogen or helium (see e.g.\ \cite{Plestid:2020ssy,Plestid:2020vqf,Gustafson:2022rsz} for results on neutrino upscattering in the Earth).
 This mechanism leverages the large solar neutrino flux which is copious in the few-hundred keV region, and extends up to $\sim 15~{\rm MeV}$.
 Solar neutrinos have a small probability of being absorbed in the SM because of the small charged current scattering cross section at $E_\nu \sim {\rm MeV}$ energies.
 It is, however, possible to have BSM cross sections that exceed the weak interaction at low energies if neutrinos couple via a transition magnetic dipole moment \cite{Magill:2018jla,Brdar:2020quo}.
 This can lead to sizable conversion probabilities into an unstable right-handed neutrino, $N$ (also called a heavy neutral lepton or HNL), for neutrinos transiting from the center to the surface of the Sun.
 As it is unstable, $N$ may decay in flight supplying a broad flux of photons in RHESSI.
 Similar phenomena may occur in the aftermath of SN 1987A \cite{Brdar:2023tmi,Matheus_Private} leading to tight limits below the supernova floor derived in \cite{Magill:2018jla}.

-This ``dipole portal'' can dominate low energy phenomenology since it is a dimension-five operator and competes with the dimension-six four-Fermi contact interaction at low energies.
-The effective Lagrangian is given by
+This ``dipole portal'' can dominate low energy phenomenology since it is a dimension-five operator as compared to the dimension-six contact operator of the weak interaction.
+Low energy cross sections are then proportional to $d^2$, with $d$ the dipole moment, vs $G_F^2 E^2$ for weak cross sections.
+Therefore, dipole portal cross sections can be large at low energies while simultaneously avoiding constraints from higher energy experiments (e.g.\ accelerator neutrino experiments and colliders).
+The effective Lagrangian is given by \cite{Magill:2018jla}

 Here, $d_{\alpha}$ represents the coupling between $N$ and each of the 3 SM neutrinos.
 In this work, we consider the cases where $N$ couples to a single flavor.
 This effective interaction has been studied recently in the context of accelerator, solar, atmospheric, and collider neutrinos as well as in the context of early universe cosmology and constraints from SN 1987A \cite{Gninenko:2009ks,Gninenko:2010pr,McKeen:2010rx,Masip:2011qb,Masip:2012ke,Coloma:2017ppo,Magill:2018jla,Brdar:2020quo,Shoemaker:2018vii,Arguelles:2018mtc,Hostert:2019iia,Fischer:2019fbw,Coloma:2019htx,Schwetz:2020xra,Arina:2020mxo,Shoemaker:2020kji,Abdullahi:2020nyr,Shakeri:2020wvk,Atkinson:2021rnp,Cho:2021yxk,Kim:2021lun,Arguelles:2021dqn,Ismail:2021dyp,Miranda:2021kre,Bolton:2021pey,Jodlowski:2020vhr,Vergani:2021tgc}.